Ørsted (company): Oil and gas exploration and production

 Before the divestment of its oil and gas upstream assets to Ineos in 2017, DONG Energy's core areas of oil and gas exploration and production lay in the southern part of the Norwegian North Sea and the Danish part of the North Sea, Barents Sea, west of Shetland, and in the central region of Norway (gas production).
 The reserve base was expected to be 570 e6oilbbl of oil equivalent.

 In 2016, it produced 100000 oilbbl/d of oil equivalent.

 In 2016, DONG Energy agreed to sell its oil and gas pipelines to Energinet.dk.

 It owned oil and gas pipelines which extend from the Danish part of the North Sea to Nybro and the Swedish gas transmission network (Nova Naturgas).
 DONG Energy co-owned the Tyra West – F3 pipeline pipelines, which create a link from the North Sea Danish section to the Netherlands natural gas hub in Den Helder, the DEUDAN pipeline from Jutland to north of Hamburg in Germany, and the Langeled pipeline from Nyhamna terminal in Norway to Easington in the UK.
-DONG Energy also owned a share of the Norwegian gas pipeline system.

 Power production

 Ørsted is the largest power producer in Denmark with market shares of 49% for electricity production and 35% for heat production.
 It also owns power production facilities and projects in Germany, Sweden, the Netherlands, Norway and the United Kingdom.

 Ørsted is the largest offshore wind farm company in the world with a market share of 16%.

 Ørsted surpassed 1,000 offshore wind turbines in 2016.

 In Denmark, it operates the 209 MW Horns Rev 2 offshore wind farm.

 In the United Kingdom Ørsted operates Barrow and Burbo Bank offshore windfarms and will construct Walney and Gunfleet Sands I and II wind farms.

 In addition, it is building the world largest wind farms, the 1,200 MW Hornsea 1 and the 1,386 MW Hornsea 2.

 In North America it is a joint-venture partner in multiple proposed offshore wind projects, including the Block Island Wind Farm, Revolution Wind, South Fork Wind, and Sunrise Wind, all off the southern coast of New England.
+In August 2025, the Revolution Wind project received an offshore stop-work order from US Department of the Interior’s Bureau of Ocean Energy Management.

-The company is also developing Ocean Wind, an offshore wind farm on the Atlantic coast near Atlantic City, New Jersey, and Skipjack Wind, southeast of the mouth of Delaware Bay.
+The company was also developing Ocean Wind, an offshore wind farm on the Atlantic coast near Atlantic City, New Jersey, until it was cancelled in October 2023, and Skipjack Wind, southeast of the mouth of Delaware Bay.
 The company also has interests in onshore wind farms in Texas, Kansas, Nebraska, and Illinois.

-In the Netherlands, Ørsted develops Borssele 1 and 2 wind farms.